emilmasoumi/rop-compiler/README.txt

 payload based on stack buffer overflows in binary executables consisting of gadgets that can be chained together.
-The compiler is more specifically a gadget chain compiler, as it can generically be applied to interchangeably compile any instruction(s)-oriented program such as jump-oriented programs (JOP) or both ROP and JOP in the same gadget chain.
+The compiler is more specifically a gadget chain compiler, as it can generically be applied to interchangeably compile any instruction(s)-oriented program such as jump-oriented programs (JOP), call-oriented programs (COP) or collectively ROP, JOP and COP in the same gadget chain.

 The compiler supports the architectures: ARM/ARM64, MIPS32/64, SPARC32/64,
 x86/x64, and the file formats: ELF, PE, Mach-O.